english1234/vstcm/README.md

 Connect the Teensy via USB to your computer.

 Choose the Teensy 4.1 in the Teensyduino options, and overclock to 816Mhz, as well as the "Fastest" option.
+Make sure you have the latest version of Teensyduino.

 Press the compile button.
 You may need to add the Bounce2 library if you don't already have it.